hwanglab/TILs_Analysis/README.md

 (2) If you want to check the process how to train tils detecors, it would involve multiple steps:

----(i) I downloaded and used the training dataset from the paper: "Spatial Organization and Molecular Correlation of Tumor-Infiltrating Lymphocytes Using Deep Learning on Pathology Images".
+Step-1: I downloaded and used the training dataset from the paper: "Spatial Organization and Molecular Correlation of Tumor-Infiltrating Lymphocytes Using Deep Learning on Pathology Images".
 You probably need to read and understand the dataset from this paper.

+Step-2: You can run the training and testing procoess from the file: main_tils_train_test.py.